SittHmuePaing/SittHmuePaing/README.md

 🚀 About Me

-I am a recent Computer Science graduate with a strong interest in software development and problem-solving.
-During my studies, I collaborated on team projects that enhanced my skills in coding, debugging, and creating practical solutions.
-While I may be new to the field, I am eager to learn, adapt, and contribute to a supportive team environment.
-I am committed to growing as a developer and am excited about the opportunity to assist in creating valuable software.
+I’m a recent Computer Science graduate excited to explore different areas in technology, including software development, data analysis, artificial intelligence, and cybersecurity.
+Through my studies and team projects, I’ve developed strong problem-solving and technical skills, and I’m eager to keep learning and growing.
+I’m open to new challenges and look forward to working in a supportive team where I can contribute to meaningful projects and make a positive impact.

 ## 🌱 Currently Exploring and Doing: